 PySyft in Detail

-A more detailed explanation of PySyft can be found in the paper on arxiv
+A more detailed explanation of PySyft can be found in the white paper on Arxiv

-PySyft has also been explained in video form by Siraj Raval
+PySyft has also been explained in videos on YouTube:

-Optionally, we recommend that you install PySyft within the Conda virtual environment.
-If you are using Windows, I suggest installing Anaconda and using the Anaconda Prompt to work from the command line.
+Optionally, we recommend that you install PySyft within the Conda virtual environment, for its simplicity in installation.
+If you are using Windows, we suggest installing Anaconda and using the Anaconda Prompt to work from the command line.

 You can also install PySyft from source on a variety of operating systems by following this installation guide.

 Latest official documentation is hosted here: https://pysyft.readthedocs.io/